jianhuupenn/ItClust/README.md

 * Anaconda

 If you do not have  Python3.5 or Python3.6 installed, consider installing Anaconda  (see [Installing Anaconda](https://docs.anaconda.com/anaconda/install/)).
-After installing Anaconda, you can create a new environment, for example, `DESC` (*you can change to any name you like*):
+After installing Anaconda, you can create a new environment, for example, `ItClust` (*you can change to any name you like*):

 ```bash
 conda create -n DESC python=3.5.3